AutomationSolutionz/automationsolutionz.github.io/docs/variables-and-indexed-access.md

  Next comes `Residents`, followed by another index 0 to access the first person,and finally `Name` to get the name of that person.

 Now suppose you don't want to access into specific data instead you want to extract residents name of all apartments. you have to use nested loop to access into all the elements of all of the dictionaries.
-Zeuz has a unique feature to perform this in a simple way.
+ZeuZ has a unique feature to perform this in a simple way.

-There is one very powerful feature of variable access in Zeuz Node that's not covered in this section.
+There is one very powerful feature of variable access in ZeuZ Node that's not covered in this section.
 It is immensely helpful when you're working with nested structures of data (specially in case of REST API and database actions).
 See the next section [Data Collector](data-collector) to learn more about it.